Zulko/moviepy/_sources/user_guide/compositing.rst.txt

     :language: python

 MoviePy offer only few transitions in :py:mod:`~moviepy.video.compositing.transitions`.
-But technically, transitions are mostly effects applyed to the mask of a clip !
+But technically, transitions are mostly effects applied to the mask of a clip!
 That means you can actually use any of the already existing effects, and use them as transitions by applying them on the mask of your clip (see .

 For more info, see :py:mod:`~moviepy.video.compositing.transitions` and :py:mod:`moviepy.video.fx`.